Course code: B0093F

 Students can also use some of the library facilities at the local universities of Brighton and Sussex in addition to our own Learning Resource Centre.
 There is also an Access Student Study room with computers.

 The tutors are well qualified, experienced and enthusiastic and understand the needs of Access learners and provide appropriate support and guidance.

 There is also support on applying to university from other organisations working together with City College such as Information Days at local universities.

 Assessment: Assessment will be continuous throughout the course and will involve a variety of methods such as essays, presentations, projects and examinations.

 Awarding Body: LASER

-GCSE English (C) and GCSE Maths (D) or alternatively demonstrable literacy and numeracy in initial assessment.
+Grade C in GCSE English (or a recognised equivalent) & Grade D in GCSE Maths or alternatively demonstrable Numeracy in initial assessment.

 There is no required set reading though you may find it useful to read any introductory text on the different schools of thought in Psychology (Approaches to Psychology).